diagrams/diagrams-doc/doc/manual.rst

 Trails and paths are some of the most fundamental tools in ``diagrams``.
 They can be used not only directly to draw things, but also as guides to help create and position other diagrams.

+For additional practice and a more "hands-on" experience learning about trails and paths, see the `trails and paths tutorial`__.

+__ paths.html

 Segments
 ~~~~~~~~